owl-corp/python-template/README.md

 # python-template
-A template Python repo with docker, linting &amp; CI
+A template Python repo with docker, linting & CI